Robyn011/HTML_CSS/README.md

 1. the file should start wuth a doctype statement which indicates the era of your HTML page
 2. we need to enclose our code or everything but the "doctype" statement within a HTML element. ```<html></html>```

-start wih declaring the language being used within the page, then the content flow/ direction of the content.
+start with declaring the language being used within the page, then the content flow/ direction of the content.
 Within the HTML element, there are two main parts where your content goes:

 1. ```<head></head>``` : contains all the metadata that the browser needs to know but will ot display on the page
 2. ```<body></body>``` : for all the content and is composed of various elements already discussed in this course.
 The body is where most of the action happpens.